RhysTyler112/Back-End-Development-Project/TESTING.md

 <summary>Register</summary>
 <br>
-There was 4 errors on the registar html do to the html format used by allauth that I can not chanage, this is something I look to update myself in the future.
+There were 4 errors on the registar html do to the html format used by allauth that I can not change, this is something I look to update myself in the future.
 <br>
 <img src="static/README/validation/registar-checker.png">